yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/Graphics/Graphics_and_Display.rst

 The filesystem is populated with a binary which is called "mpuload" that reads the /proc/stat interface and derives the load.
-The user can run the utility in the background with the
+The user can run the utility in the background with the following commands:

 ::